alexwlchan/alexwlchan.net/src/_drafts/single-column-layout.md

 For example, if one element has `10px` of margin and the other element has `20px` of margin, then margin collapsing will put a `20px` margin between them -- rather than `30px`.
 The two margins can overlap.

-In the previous example, the margins on the header `<h1>` and the footer `<p>` were being collapsed with elements outside the header/footer.
+In the previous example, the margins on the header `<h1>` and the footer `<p>` were being collapsed with elements outside the header/footer -- the margins were still there, but they were outside the coloured regions.

-This is caused by () -- or rather, the lack of it in a container with `display: grid;`.
-Margin collapsing is when the margins of two vertically adjacent components get combined into one.
-In the previous example
+But when you're inside a container with `display: grid`, margins don't collapse, so those margins are now *inside* the coloured regions.

 [margin collapsing]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_box_model/Mastering_margin_collapsing

 ---